rutgersesports/rutgersesports.club/README.md

 We also use [Prettier](https://prettier.io/) for code formating so please run `npx prettier --write "src/**/*.js"` whenever you're creating a pull request.

+### Deploying the Website via GitHub Pages
+We currently have a GitHub Actions workflow file working on that.
+Just push anything to the main branch via a direct commit or pull request and changes will be made to the website in a few minutes.